heremaps/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 1. In next page find “Resources” tab at the bottom of the page.
 Click on “GeocodeFunction”.

-1. Copy the function name from this page for later use (Step-5), function name looks like "serverlessrepo-Geocode-GeocodeFunction-E8ODE3KJNEROF"

 	![Deploy SAR Screenshot](../5_HERE_DataProcessing_Extension/Geocode_images/test_app1.PNG)

 1. Scroll down the page to “Function code” section, In the text editor you need to replace the existing code in ‘geocode.js’ with the code available at the [URL](https://github.com/heremaps/devrel-workshops/blob/master/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/ReverseGeoCode/index.js).